 A Guide to Romanticism

-What is Romanticism in art?
-Learn about the different themes and stylistic attributes of Romantic painting, sculpture, and architecture.
-Find out how it's different from Neo-Classicism, the style that preceded it.
+Learn about the different themes and stylistic attributes of Romanticism in painting, sculpture, and architecture.

 A Guide to Romanesque Architecture

-Art historians and art lovers primarily see manuscripts as works of art, but we shouldn't forget that the are books intended to convey texts.
-This post explores text in manuscripts and why it's much more interesting than you might think.
+Art historians primarily see manuscripts as works of art, but we shouldn’t forget that they are also books intended to convey the written word.

 Carmina Burana

-Wheel of Fortune page from the manuscript Carmina Burana.
-Photo from Wikimedia commons.
-I've been working on a dance routine to "Carmina Burana" and wanted to do some research on the history of the piece.
-I was planning to write more about gargoyles this week, but I decided to write about this instead when I saw a… Continue reading Carmina Burana
+I’ve been working on a dance routine to “Carmina Burana” and wanted to do some research on the history of the piece.
+I was planning to write more about gargoyles this week, but I decided to write about this instead when I saw a picture of the original medieval manuscript.* Before it was a well-known piece of…